 A formal scientific synthesis workflow of the literature was used to test whether species richness locally for each experiment predicted the net of outcome of plant-plant interactions in shrub-open contrasts in arid and semi-arid ecosystems.
 The Web of Science bibliometrics resource was queried August 2020 using the terms shrub, facilitat*, and positive (Analytics, 2020).
 A total of 593 peer-reviewed studies were returned and reviewed using the following criteria: plants, primary research, reported or visualized appropriate data, examined the facilitation of diversity at the community level (including native species richness, evenness, or reported a metric of diversity) for the plots under shrubs and in the open gaps, and listed total number of species (or provided a composite species list) for the local experimental site.
-This process produced a list of 19 studies for native protege plant species communities and a total of 141 unique experimental observations for synthesis.
-Studies were published between 2004 and 2020 in 13 different journals.
+This process produced a list of 19 studies for plant species communities and a total of 141 unique experimental observations for synthesis.
 The number of species reported for the sites was extracted for each instance and was independent of the reported mean diversity measures examined at the plot-level in the subsequent meta-analysis.
 Diversity measures included species richness for instance (Bai et al., 2019), evenness (Ruwanza, 2019), or indices of diversity for plots such as Shannon-Wiener estimates (Khosravi Mashizi & Sharafatmandrad, 2020).
 Gradients were not uncommon (Abdallah & Chaieb, 2010; Armas et al., 2011; Howard et al., 2012), and all extractable data from each study were used in the analyses.
 Full details of the review process and data extraction are provided here including a PRISMA figure (Moher et al., 2009) and the list of studies (Supplement Figure 1 and Table 1).
 The data and supporting code are also published openly (Lortie et al., 2020).
 A meta-analysis of the data was done in R version 4.0.3 (R-Development-Core-Team, 2020) using the packages meta (Schwarzer, 2020) and metafor (Purssell, 2015; Viechtbauer, 2017).
-The relative interaction intensity effect-size metric (i.e. rii) was used to estimate the relative difference between shrub and open gap plots (Armas et al., 2004), and a meta-regression of this response against local plant species richness was used to explore whether increasing richness functioned to enhance the net positive interactions typically provided by foundation shrub species in these ecosystems.
-A meta-regression weights each observation by the respective variance associated with each effect size estimate (Mengersen et al., 2013).
+The relative interaction intensity effect-size metric (i.e. RII) was used to estimate the relative difference between shrub and open gap plots (Armas et al., 2004).
+A meta-regression of RII as a response against local plant species richness was used to explore whether increasing richness functioned to enhance the net positive interactions typically provided by foundation shrub species in these ecosystems.
+A meta-regression weights each observation by the respective variance associated with each effect-size estimate (Mengersen et al., 2013).
 Both linear and non-linear models were fit and contrasted using information criterion scores (Aho et al., 2014) and permutation tests to determine best fit (Higgins & Thompson, 2004).
-The trends in effect sizes were best described by a linear fit (information criterion scores contrast p = 0.0352, and permutation tests z-score for linear model = —9.2717, p = 0.0010).
-The relative frequency of positive interactions declined linearly with increasing species richness (Figure 1, Meta-regression, slope = -1.4841, r2 = 0.67, QM Chi-square test statistic = 95.5023, p = 0.0001), and this trend was robust tested against different covariates and sources of potential between-study heterogeneity (see Supplement for full model outputs and sensitivity analyses).
+The trends in effect sizes were best described by a linear fit (information criterion scores contrast p = 0.0352, and permutation tests z-score for linear model = —9.27, p = 0.0010).
+The relative frequency of positive interactions declined linearly with increasing species richness (Figure 1, Meta-regression, slope = -1.48, r2 = 0.67, QM χ2= 95.5, p = 0.0001), and this trend was robust tested against different covariates and sources of potential between-study heterogeneity (see Supplemental for full model outputs and sensitivity analyses).
 In summary, relatively fewer species locally at an experimental study site were associated with more consistent and intense positive effects of shrubs on the maintenance of diversity for the resident plant communities.

 Implications